h3rb/ZeroTypes/README.md

 * Random : LinkedList
 * Randoms : LinkedList

-Additionally, a lightweight template for handling one-or-two-dimensional arrays built to be fast, portable and powerful:
+Additionally, a lightweight template for handling one-or-two-dimensional arrays built to be fast, portable and extendable:
 * ZIndexed

 __To Do:__